 The vulnerability as described in ISO/IEC TR 24772-1:2019 clause 6.60 applies to Java.

 Terminating a thread in Java used to be done by calling the java.lang.Thread.stop() method. java.lang.Thread.stop() has been deprecated as it is inherently unsafe leading to an inconsistent state of operation such as monitored objects being corrupted.
-One recommended way to stop a thread is by using a status variable whose changes must be synchronized.
-The thread periodically checks the variable and uses the value to determine whether it should gracefully terminate.

 Another way of directing the termination of a thread is through the use of the java.lang.Thread.interrupt() method.
 Both the initiating thread which generates the interrupt and the receiving thread which should handle the interrupt must cooperate in this process.
 For the interrupt mechanism to work correctly, the receiving thread must support its own interruption.
 In order to catch and process interrupts, each thread needs to occasionally check to see if the interrupt has been generated, for if it does not, then the interrupt will be effectively ignored.
 However, interrupting a thread in a sleeping or waiting state causes that state to be terminated with an InterruptedException exception.
 This exception needs to be handled by the interrupted thread or else the thread terminates.